mrhaydendp/Linux-Tools/README.md

 # Linux Tools
 A collection of scripts for Ubuntu based distros (for now).
-To run use `sudo curl -sSL rawlinktoscript | bash` or download and `chmod +x` then run.
+To run use `sudo curl -sSL https://github.com/mrhaydendp/Linux-Tools/raw/main/scriptname.sh | bash` or download and `chmod +x` then run.

 ## Proton-GE Updater
 Checks for updates and installs tha latest version of Proton-GE